Services

 Flag a service as internal, preventing access to it from outside your VPC.
 Defaults to false.

-Your rack must have the Internal param set to Yes to deploy internal services.
+Your Rack must have the Internal param set to Yes to deploy internal services.
 You can set it with:

 $ convox rack params set Internal=Yes